Noetou/Chord-Progression-Generator/README.md

 # Practice your skills !

+## Download the application with the APK in : app/release
 ## An Android application for guitarists 🎸 from beginners to advanced players

 Press the *Generate* button to create a progression of 4 chords along with their tablature.